-3. Does your computer have the necessary hard disk space to load the application?
-You can identify what hard disk space you have by accessing "File Manager" (Windows for Workgroups) or "Windows Explorer" (Windows 95).

-If not, free up the necessary space on your hard disk drive and then load the application.

-- 4. Make sure you installed an authorized copy of the application software. - 5.
-Make sure all required device drivers are installed.
+- 3. Does your computer have the necessary hard disk space to load the application?
+You can identify what hard disk space you have by accessing "File Manager" (Windows for Workgroups and Windows NT Workstation) or "Windows Explorer" (Windows 95). - If not, free up the necessary space on your hard disk drive and then load the application. - 4.
+Make sure you installed an authorized copy of the application software.

-If you are missing device drivers that should have been supplied, check the Digital BBS or the Internet (Refer to the Related Documentation section at the front of this guide for the BBS phone number and Internet addresses.).

-Follow the instructions in the supplied Windows documentation to properly install the required device drivers.

-6. If your application software still does not load properly, contact your software reseller or manufacturer.
+- 5. Make sure all required device drivers are installed. - If you are missing device drivers that should have been supplied, check the Digital BBS or the Internet. - Refer to Latest Product and Information Updates. - Follow the instructions in the supplied Windows documentation to properly install the required device drivers. - 6.
+If your application software still does not load properly, contact your software reseller or manufacturer.

-NOTE: For Windows NT users, refer to the supplied Windows NT 1 Server Installation Guide for specific troubleshooting and problem solving information.